 which would otherwise be an Initial Non Standard Installation or Subsequent Installation.

+FTTN/C Fibre Upgrade Installation (1 Port NTD) means an FTTN/C Fibre Upgrade Installation that includes the installation of 1 Port NTD.

+FTTN/C Fibre Upgrade Installation (4 Port NTD) means an FTTN/C Fibre Upgrade Installation that includes the installation of a 4 Port NTD.

+Home Hyperfast means the nbn® Ethernet AVC TC-4 bandwidth profile described as such in section 3.2(a) of the nbn® Ethernet Product Description.

 Initial Standard Installation means a Standard Installation that is:

 (a) the first Installation performed by nbn (or an Installer) in respect of a Premises or Smart Location; or